Date:

 The best drum intros in rock: list, artists, facts

 Guitar solos and bass riffs are perhaps the most talked about components of any rock hit.
-If a song becomes popular, these elements take on separate life, become self-sufficient: they are attempted by millions of players who want to try their luck, used as improvisations and even given new life through plagiarism, which is often a tribute to favorite classic idols....
+If a song becomes popular, these elements take on separate life, become self-sufficient: they are attempted by millions of players who want to try their luck, used as improvisations and even given new life through plagiarism, which is often a tribute to favourite classic idols....

 Motörhead - Overkill (1979)